-If you have your sights set on a career in logistics or supply chain management then you need to be committed to continuing professional development (CPD).
-Lifelong learning is an increasing feature of this field.
+For a career in logistics or supply chain management you need to be committed to continuing professional development (CPD).
 Throughout your career you'll be expected to develop your knowledge and skills by participating in training courses, presenting at conferences and attending networking events.

 Membership of a professional organisation such as the CIPS or the CILT is advantageous and demonstrates a commitment to the profession.
 Membership also provides access to a number of professional qualifications and training courses, which can contribute to your CPD.

 Upon graduation logistics jobs and supply chain jobs are plentiful and varied.
-There are both tactical and strategic roles on offer and it's likely that you'll gain an overview of the profession before specialising - and then progressing to more senior positions.
+It's likely that you'll gain an overview of the profession before specialising - and then progressing to more senior positions.

 Employers include third party logistics companies, organisations that sell directly to consumers (retailers and supermarkets) and logistics consultancies.
 Jobs within logistics and supply chains can include logistics and distribution managers, purchasing manager or warehouse manager.